The stock market has been super volatile – How can I make sense of it?

 What does it mean when a person says “the market” is up or down?

 Generally speaking, “the market” refers to some widely-referenced collection of US stocks.
-Examples include the S&P 500, the Dow Jones Industrial Average, the Nasdaq Composite Index (aka “The Nasdaq”), and the Russell 2000.
-These are all reference points, which can help investors check the pulse of the stock market.
+Examples include the S&P 500 Index and the Dow Jones Industrial Average.
+These are reference points, which can help investors check the pulse of the stock market.

-Each of these indexes is constructed a bit differently — They’re made up of different companies and the exact numbers they reflect vary slightly.
-But, they essentially provide similar information: Investors want to know whether stock prices have risen or fallen across the board, and indexes (aka “indices”) can answer that question quickly.
+Each index is constructed a bit differently—they’re made up of different companies and the exact numbers they reflect vary slightly.
+But, they essentially provide similar information: Investors want to know whether stock prices have risen or fallen across the board, and indexes can answer that question quickly.